Appliberated/DefectPX/README.md

 ## Quotes

+> "DefectPX permits straightforward dead, defective, or stuck pixel detection. … The interface is simple and intuitive, making it of use to any user who wants to ensure their LCD monitor is up to snuff."
+(MajorGeeks)

+> "Save both money and time by taking advantage of this lightweight application capable to detect dead or stuck pixels on LCD monitors" (Softpedia)

 > "This small tool is completely portable and does not require any installation, so just run the program; optionally you can also download the installer which lets you install this program like any other software."
 (Technix Update)

-> "One of the diseases of LCD monitors is the pixel defect, which can be easily filtered out with this small program."
-(Prim hírek)

 [More Reviews](https://www.appliberated.com/defectpx/reviews/)